EwenG/flapjax-cljs/README.md

 flapjax-cljs
 ============

-A library to make it easier to use flapjax from clojurescript.
+A library to improve the experience of using [flapjax](http://www.flapjax-lang.org/) from clojurescript.

 Usage
 =====